gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 ### Parentheses
-All parentheses chords are paired next to each other.
-The most common regular parentheses are placed on the home row.
+_All parentheses chords are paired next to each other.
+The most common regular parentheses are placed on the home row_.
 ### Shapes
-These chords reference the symbols’ shapes.
+_These chords reference the symbols’ shapes_.

 ### Intonation
-These chords reference the vocal rise/fall related to these symbols.
+_These chords reference the vocal rise/fall related to these symbols_.

 Words with an **Exclamation Point** drop in emphasis on the final syllable – this downward intonation is replicated by the shape of this chord.
 Inversely, words with a **Question Mark** have an inflection that starts low, ends high.
 The **Dollar Sign** symbol replicates a cash register’s sound.
 “Cha” starts lower while higher emphasis/tone is on “Ching!”

 ### Association
-These chords create an association with how a symbol is used or the position of a previously established chord.
+_These chords create an association with how a symbol is used or the position of a previously established chord_.

 When addressing someone, one can use the **At Sign** or point at the person – this chord makes you point at the person you’re addressing.
 An **Asterisk** is used for footnotes at the bottom of a page – this chord uses the bottom row, where a footnote would be.
 The **Ampersand** uses the same chord as Plus, only with one less letter.
 Words like “an-K-H” may activate this chord.
 The **Hashtag** symbol looks like an Equals sign with two vertical lines – so, the Hashtag chord is made up of the Equals chord and the letter “I,” a vertical line.